-- Participation in class and activities: Participation is demonstrated through the creation of a collage, discussion of course readings and activities, and participation in the patient simulations. - An essay in which the student describes and analyzes interactions in order to demonstrate her/his understanding of interpersonal communication theory in action. - A midterm examination that tests the student's understanding of the course textbook, Everyday Encounters. - Final exam on the term's work.
+- Participation in class and activities: Participation is demonstrated through the creation of a collage, weekly discussion of course readings and activities, and participation in the patient simulations. - A paper in which the student describes and analyzes interactions in order to demonstrate her/his understanding of interpersonal communication theory in action and to consider alternate responses. - A midterm examination that tests the student's understanding of the course textbook, Everyday Encounters. - Final exam on the term's work.